- Block a video from being viewed

 - If you plan to dispute a claim and were monetising your video, make sure that you understand how monetisation works during Content ID disputes.
 Bear in mind that YouTube doesn't mediate copyright disputes.

 Probably not.
 Copyright owners are the ones who decide whether other people can reuse their copyright-protected content.
 They often allow their content to be used in claimed videos in exchange for running ads on those videos.
 Ads might play before the video or during it (if the video is longer than eight minutes).

 If copyright owners don't want their content reused, they can:

-Block a video: Copyright owners may choose to block your video, which means that people can't watch it.
-Your video could be blocked worldwide or just in certain countries/regions.
+Block a video: Copyright owners may block a video, which means it won't be viewable on YouTube.
+The video could be blocked worldwide or just in certain countries/regions.

-Restrict certain platforms: Copyright owners may choose to restrict the apps or websites where their content appears.
-These restrictions won't change the availability of your video on YouTube.
+Restrict certain platforms: Copyright owners may restrict the apps or websites where their content appears.
+This doesn't change the availability of the video on YouTube.